 Another thing you can do to help frogs is to respect their home.
 If visiting nature reserves, follow all instructions, particularly regarding protective measures such as washing your footwear before entering.
 This is important to limit the spread of pathogens between water sources.

 Finally, many conservation groups exist worldwide to help frogs, including Save the Frogs and the National Wildlife Federation.
 Conservation sometimes involves keeping frogs in captivity, safe from predators and disease.
 Once it is safe to do so, conservationists can then release the frogs into their natural habitat.
 Closer to home, volunteer groups can help frogs by creating bridges or tunnels across roads to allow safe passage for frogs – why not see if there are local groups in your area?

 Page updated April 2023 by OneKind volunteer Ami Patrick.

 - Type: Amphibian

-- Life span: 5-10 years average, but great variance between species
+- Life span: 2-10 years average but varies with species

 - Size: Various but few are longer than 35 cm